whtns/chevreul/README.md

 ### Install locally and run in three steps:

-You can install Chevreul locally using the following steps:
+You can install chevreul locally using the following steps:

 ``` r
 install.packages("devtools")